GitHub | OSS SDK for Python 2.0 Developer Guide | OSS SDK for Python 2.0 Docs

 kwargs["max_connections"] = 1024

-# Create an HTTP client and pass in the HTTP client parameters.
+# Create an HTTP client with the specified parameters.

 cfg.http_client = oss.transport.RequestsHttpClient(**kwargs)